khris22/adventure-tracker/Notes.md

+# ADD NEW FEATURES
+- add checkbox for activity column (ex. hiking, camping, others etc)
+- dropdown for state
+- button on wishlist that tranfers it to adventures once it was done

+- password length, email format validation, .find_by_slug method
+- fix css styling and design
+-

 # Custom User Validations
     # validates :username, presence: {message: "Username cannot be blank"}
     # validates :username, uniqueness: {message: "This username is already taken!"}